 While a PDF converter may extract data efficiently and quickly, it doesn’t provide data extraction in bulk.
 You have to upload the PDF files one by one.
 Also, PDF converters only work with native PDF documents.
 This means that if you have a scanned paper document saved as a PDF, it’s not possible to extract data from it.

-There can be times that you only want to extract data from a certain table.
+There can be times when you only want to extract table data from an image or PDF.
 A PDF converter can be your first choice, but it fails to extract the data accurately.
-Fortunately, there are other tools that can be of great help: table extraction tools.
+Fortunately, other tools can be of great help: table extraction tools.

 You can find the five best table extraction tools below: